-Meals at school
+- Meals at school

-Food in the curriculum
+- Food in the curriculum

-Art supplies and gluten
+- Art supplies and gluten

 Steps to a 504-plan infographic:

-Avoid all foods containing wheat, barley, rye and commercial oats.
+- Avoid all foods containing wheat, barley, rye and commercial oats.

-Contact parents at least seven days before any event/celebration that involves food or food in the curriculum so that a gluten-free alternative can be arranged.
+- Contact parents at least seven days before any event/celebration that involves food or food in the curriculum so that a gluten-free alternative can be arranged.

-Provide parents with labels at least seven days ahead of time of any foods that are going to be served at events/celebrations or used in the curriculum, so that they can be evaluated for gluten content.
+- Provide parents with labels at least seven days ahead of time of any foods that are going to be served at events/celebrations or used in the curriculum, so that they can be evaluated for gluten content.

-Use gluten-free alternatives to play dough and papier mâché, and avoid being in an environment where flour is dispersed into the air.
+- Use gluten-free alternatives to play dough and papier mâché, and avoid being in an environment where flour is dispersed into the air.

-Ensure student washes hands with soap and water after art activities or when using food in the curriculum.
+- Ensure student washes hands with soap and water after art activities or when using food in the curriculum.

-Ensure student washes hands with soap and water before eating.
+- Ensure student washes hands with soap and water before eating.
 Note that hand sanitizer will not remove gluten.

-Ensure student has a seating arrangement during meals that allows adequate space to prevent cross-contact with gluten.
+- Ensure student has a seating arrangement during meals that allows adequate space to prevent cross-contact with gluten.

-Ensure work and eating surfaces are cleaned with water and detergent and kept free of crumbs and debris.
+- Ensure work and eating surfaces are cleaned with water and detergent and kept free of crumbs and debris.

-Allow student unrestricted use of bathroom when needed.
+- Allow student unrestricted use of bathroom when needed.

-Allow student time off if having had gluten exposure.
+- Allow student time off if having had gluten exposure.

-Allow student extended time to complete assignments or taking tests due to recovery from gluten exposure.
+- Allow student extended time to complete assignments or taking tests due to recovery from gluten exposure.

 For more detailed information, check out our new ROCK School Packet which provides you with the necessary tools to help you advocate for your child’s needs and navigate the school environment, including comprehensive information on:

-Steps to a 504 plan
+- Steps to a 504 plan

-Art supplies and food in the curriculum
+- Art supplies and food in the curriculum

-Sample letters for teachers and food service staff
+- Sample letters for teachers and food service staff

 Download your FREE ROCK School Packet

-A free course for the newly diagnosed: Getting Started: Gluten-Free in 1,2,3.
+Also check out our free course for the newly diagnosed: Getting Started: Gluten-Free in 1,2,3.
 This course is packed with everything parents and caregivers need to know about celiac disease and the gluten-free diet.
 In addition, there are many downloadable materials and infographics throughout.